Here at Tub to Table, we are all about gardening in the Great Indoors. We’ll show you how to build your own indoor garden in 6 broad steps…

 Step #2.
 Create as much reflective surface as you can stand.

-It’s a little hard to see in these pictures, but if you look at the top of the “shower” area, you can see we put 2 mil, horticultural mylar coating up on the walls.
+It’s hard to see in these pictures, but at the top of the “shower” area, we have 2 mil horticultural mylar coating on the walls.
 It is wonderfully reflective and makes the most of the light you provide.
 It also screams “grow room”, so I’ve only used it minimally.
+When you decide to build your own indoor garden, think about what things are important to you.
+For me, I wanted the room to feel like a “real” room, not just a plant factory.

 Initially, the whole bathroom was covered in mylar because I thought indoor gardens had to have that.
-But after more research, end experience, I learned that white paint is wonderfully reflective as well.
-In fact, a lot of professional grow rooms use white matte plastic walls, or white flat painted walls, to reflect light back to their plants without creating harmful hot spots as mylar can do.
+But after more research, and experience, I re-discovered that white paint is wonderfully reflective as well.
+In fact, a lot of professional grow rooms use white matte plastic walls, or white flat painted walls.
+This allows light to reflect back to their plants without creating harmful hot spots as mylar can do.
 And personally, I find it makes for a much more pleasant, less industrial, environment to work in.
 Plus it’s easier to clean.
 The paint I used on the walls and the bottom plank is Rust-Oleum’s Chalked paint in Linen White.
 It is highly recommended for its reflective properties.

 When we started, we only grew flowers for the first few years.
 You can see this image is from before the plywood was painted white and the drains were installed.
 It was a bit of a hot mess back then but we were learning new techniques in leaps and bounds.
 Painting that plywood white actually increased our light reflectivity by quite a bit.

-The next thing we did was to hang the lights.
-After exhaustive research about the various kind of lights used in professional grow rooms, we ended up just going with basic white LED shop lights instead.
+People always ask me, “How do you figure out all those halogen light systems?”
+But honestly, I just skipped them completely.
+There is a lot of literature out there on the “right” types of lights to use for an indoor garden.
+But after exhaustive research, we ended up just going with basic white LED shop lights instead.
 And they have worked out just fine.
 I started with just a few, but kept adding them every time they went on sale at hardware stores nearby.

 I knew I wanted the lights to be on pulleys so I could move them up and out of the way for easier gardening, and also to be able to move them up as plants inevitably got taller.
 The key here was to get as many lights as we could afford, and then to get as many as possible to move on as few pulley systems as possible.
 The fewer groupings of lights, the easier it is to get them up and out of the way.